secorolab/FloorPlan-DSL/docs/v2-motivation.md

 > - The semantics for `not aligned` and `spaced` have not yet been implemented
 > - In the `v1`, the coordinates were transformed to frames of reference different to those that were specified in the concrete syntax.
 TBD if this is a design decision to be changed or if it should be added as an additional option for the generation in `v2`.

-- [x] Using jinja2, we create templates for each (relevant) element type in the JSON-LD metamodels, in an attempt to use them as transformation rules (that call or extend the other more atomic element-level rules)
+- [x] Using jinja2, we create templates for each (relevant) element type in the JSON-LD metamodels, in an attempt to use them as transformation rules (that call or extend the other more atomic element-level rules).
   - The transformation engine takes the textX model and applies the pre-defined Jinja2 templates.
 These templates take advantage of the Jinja facilities discussed in [Jinja](#jinja).
 We defined templates for each concept in the JSON-LD metamodels.
 The structure and inheritance of the json-ld templates is shown below:
     ![](images/jinja-templates-json-ld.png)
+    - **Base templates:** The `base.json` file has the empty structure of a JSON-LD document.
+The `floorplan.json` defines the loops and reusable blocks for transforming the floorplan model AST.
+    - **Templates used by jinja:** These are the templates that are loaded by the generator.
+The jinja generator keeps the file name and changes the extension to `.fpm2`.
+Each template `includes` the relevant templates for the concepts for each of the five JSON-LD models (see [composable model representation](#composable-model-representation)).
+    - **Base JSON-LD representations:** Each concept has a template (that other templates can extend to minimize repetition).
+For example, a frame template matches what we specified in the grammar rule that we discussed the in [refactoring](#refactoring-of-the-textx-metamodels):
+      ```jinja
+      {
+          "@id": "floorplan:{% block frame_id %}{{ frame.name }}{% endblock %}",
+          "@type": "Frame",
+          "origin": "floorplan:{% block origin %}{{ frame.origin.name }}{% endblock %}"
+      }
+      ```
+      In `skeleton.fpm2.jinja`, we just define the frame of the element we're currently converting, e.g. to define the origin point and the frame of a space:
+      ```jinja
+      {% set frame = space.frame %}
+      {% include "./floorplan/structural-entities/origin.json" with context %},
+      {% include "./geometry/structural-entities/frame.json" with context %},
+      ```
-- [x] Model-to-model transformation from old version to new version also using jinja2.
+- [x] Model-to-model transformation from `v1` to `v2` was also implemented with jinja2.
 How the jinja templates are organized is shown below:
       ![](images/jinja-templates-fpm2.png)

+  - `__name__.fpm2.jinja` is used by the `v1->v2` converter and is based on the templates for the variation generation of `v1`.
+Jinja will replace `__name__` with the `name` variable passed in its context, which is the filename in our case.
+For example:
+    ```bash
+    # Generates a hospital.fpm2 file (converting from v1 to v2)
+    textx generate models/examples/hospital.floorplan --target floorplan-v2
+    ```
+  - `__name_____seed__.fpm2.jinja` is used by the variation generator and was rewritten for `v2`. `__seed__` is replaced by the random seed used for the sampling.
-- [ ] Add 3D representations to the JSON-LD generation
+- [ ] Add 3D representations to the JSON-LD generation.
-- [ ] Add options in generation to convert units (e.g. from cm->m or deg->rad)
+- [ ] Add options in generation to convert units (e.g. from cm->m or deg->rad).

 ### Validation